Coiled Client Release Notes#

 Users with customer-hosted accounts on Google Cloud Platform can now provide a region (

-parameter to specify the name of the conda environment into which packages will be installed (defaults tocoiled
+conda env create) now accepts an optional--conda-env-nameparameter to specify the name of the conda environment into which packages will be installed (defaults tocoiled).

 0.0.43#